 ELIZA joined Watsi on June 28th, 2019.
-One year ago, ELIZA became the 5229th member to automatically support a new Watsi patient every month.
-Since then, 762 more people have become monthly donors!
-ELIZA's most recent donation supported Harrison, a nine month old from Kenya, to fund a life-saving laparotomy.
+Two years ago, ELIZA joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+ELIZA's most recent donation supported Benjamin, a cheerful motorbike driver from Kenya, to fund a mobility-restoring spinal fusion surgery.